 This is accommodation provided by either a developer or a RSL/Housing Authority.
+In the National Park mid market rentals are often delivered by large rural estates or private individuals.
 The rent level is higher than social rent, but lower than private sector prices.
-In general, rent levels are set between 60 - 80% of the private sector rent.
-In the case of unsubsidised development, i.e. development constructed and managed solely by the private sector, the units must either be retained as mid-market rented properties in perpetuity or could be sold but under a different affordable housing option (see below).
-If the units are managed by an RSL or Housing

-Authority, then they can be easily retained as mid market rent units in perpetuity.
+In general, rent levels are set between 60 - 80% of the market rent.
+In the case of unsubsidised development, i.e. development constructed and managed solely by the private landlord, the units must either be retained as mid-market rented properties in perpetuity or could be sold but under a different affordable housing option (see below).
+If the units are managed by an RSL or Housing Authority, then they can be easily retained as mid market rent units in perpetuity.
 In the case of a private developer a legal agreement is often used to set the lower rental value in perpetuity.

-This approach is unique in that it provides a place to live for those who can afford more than social rent, but not enough to purchase their own property or rent in the private sector.
+This approach is unique in that it provides a place to live for those who can afford more than social rent, but not enough to purchase their own property or rent in the open market.